SU-JIAYUAN/LofreeCP/README.md

 ### Workflow
 1. **First Step: Sampling Responses**
     - Run `run_generation.py` to generate and sample responses.
+I suggest you use transformers Version: 4.32.0.

 2. **Second Step: Conformal Prediction**
     - After collecting all the responses, run `run_cp.py` to apply our conformal prediction method.